Long Beach Public Library (New York): Youth Services Department

-Book Discussions: Mother-Daughter girls in 4th grade and up and their moms read and discuss a great book every month.
+The Library offers several story-times.

 Classes and programs

 Live Homework Help: Live Tutors for Children and Adults:

 Children in grades k–12, college students, and adult learners can work with live tutors between 2-10pm; 7 days a week from home or in the Library.
 Students working from home need a PC and their library barcode.
 This Service is free.
 Patrons can click on the LIVE HOMEWORK HELP icon on the Library's main webpage.

 Tutors work with students, one at a time, in English or Spanish va a chat box and a white board.
 There is no time limit per session.

 Subjects include English, Math, Science and Social Studeies and study for standardized tests for K–12.
 Help is available for Science Fair, final exams and entrance exams.
 All tutorials are based on New York State Education department curriculum.

 Book sales

 The library has a continuous Book Sale occurring on the library's Main Floor.
 The library accepts donations of books, tapes/CDs, old maps, old postcards, children's books, and magazines.